Jasmine-377/SchedulesApp/README.md

 Team Members:
-Amy: Requirement Analysis and Design; Maintenance and Updating:
+Amy: Requirement Analysis and Design; Maintenance and Updating
-Sylvia: Adding, deleting and ordering the schedule; Maintenance and Updating:
+    Sylvia: Adding, deleting and ordering the schedule; Maintenance and Updating
     Jasmine: Showing the location of the schedule on the map
     Miku: Showing the location of the schedule on the map Zhang Hanyuan:Testing and Optimizing; Beta Release
 ![image](https://github.com/user-attachments/assets/3970b0ec-302f-4265-967a-ad1fecb47603)